 WSOP Online winners earning big prizes, attention for storylines

-That means players must be physically located within either Nevada or New Jersey to play the WSOP.com bracelet events.
+That means players must be physically located within either Nevada or New Jersey to play in the WSOP.com bracelet events.
 Each event begins at 3 p.m.
-PT/6 p.m.
-ET and other than the turbo events, most last 11-12 hours, meaning they aren’t finishing until 2-3 a.m. in NV and 5-6 a.m. in NJ.
+PST/6 p.m.
+EST and, other than the turbo events, most last 11-12 hours, meaning they aren’t finishing until 2-3 a.m. in NV and 5-6 a.m. in NJ.

 Despite that limitation, there have still been some interesting stories to emerge from the two weeks’ worth of one-day tournaments that have played out thus far.

 Last week, Ryan “MacDaddy15” McMillen won a $1,000 No-Limit Hold’em 6-Max event.
 He outlasted a 1,026-entry field to win the bracelet and $188,214.57, the biggest first prize of the series up to that point.

 Even better, while the 70-year-old McMillen is a veteran of live poker, it was apparently his first-ever online tournament!